MaterialFuture/covid-19-cli/README.md

 **Note**: Remember to run the update script first.
 After you do that it's saved in that `~/.cache/corona-formatted` so just cat that to see what there is.

+To get the coronachan image run the `coronachan.sh` script and modify to your liking, alternatively you can just use the image provided (`coronachan.txt`) and `cat` that in the terminal.
+It's included just to have something else.
+Emojis are optional as well, just remove them and change to your liking.